 Module J: Child Support

+The next few questions are about support you may provide for your children.
+As a reminder, none of your responses from this survey will be shared with program staff or government agencies.

 J1.
 Are you required by a court or state agency to pay child support for any children?